Guidance for Cities

 Need to create or change existing code?
 Elected officials who want to make their cities better would do well to encourage food truck entrepreneurship.
 Any cities interested in creating or updating their municipal codes, regarding mobile food vending, should look at some of the other cities in Washginton that have succesfully implemented new codes, and then consider if similar ordinances would work in their jurisdiction.
 The WSFTA can provide you with examples of other Washington State food truck related ordinances, code descriptions, give general guidance, or answer any industry-related questions.

 Want to run a pilot program?
 A Pilot Program is the best way to test the viability of proposed new mobile food vending regulations, in a real-world setting, prior to officially changing any existing codes.
 Because the size of a city, the layout, parking availability, and the amount of dining options can vary greatly from one city to the next, regulations that work well in one city may not be as well-suited for other cities.
 A Pilot Program is quick and easy to establish and helps lawmakers to make better laws, based on better information.
 We suggest running a 1-2 year pilot program so you can see what will be the best fit for your city and take the necessary time to gather community feedback before making any changes to code.
 Assisting local governments with the management of pilot programs is a service we can provide.
-We have successfully run pilot programs for: Seattle’s Department of Transportation (ROW vending), City of Everett, City of Bellingham, City of Puyallup, City of Des Moines, Vancouver C-Tran (Clark County transit authority), and more.
+We have successfully run pilot programs for: Seattle’s Department of Transportation (ROW vending), City of Everett, City of Bellingham, City of Puyallup, City of Des Moines, City of Arlington, Vancouver C-Tran (Clark County transit authority), and more.
+Learn more about pilot program services here.